ZachJDev/Probility/README.md

 ### `Probility.frequencyEnumeration(array)`

+Static.
 Returns a mapping of all possible outcomes to their actual probability.
 It is meant to be used with Probility's `. enumerate()` method.

 ```javascript